uc-cdis/gen3-release-utils/README.md

 ### Cloning environments

-Another feature of the SDK tooling is to provide a Developer with the ability to "clone environments" or to make some DEV/QA environment impersonate a target PROD environment.
+Another way in which the SDK tooling can be used is by providing a Developer with the ability to "clone environments" or to make some DEV/QA environment impersonate a target PROD environment.

 To better understand the need for such feature, one must be aware of the different types of environments we have and its correponding _tiers_:
 - DEV (environment folders found in: https://github.com/uc-cdis/gitops-dev)